Free Online Legal Resources

-The court system in the state of Colorado has two distinct classes of court: appellate courts and trial courts.
-The trial courts handle the initial work of trials and verdicts while appellate courts hear appeals to those verdicts and make more final decisions if parties aren't satisfied with the results produced by lower courts.
+The court system in the state of Colorado contains two distinct classes of court: appellate courts and trial courts.
+The trial courts handle the initial work of trials and verdicts, while appellate courts hear appeals of those verdicts and make more final decisions if parties aren't satisfied with the results produced by lower courts.

-There are two appellate courts in the state of Colorado: the Court of Appeals, which is the first court to hear appeals from the district courts.
+There are two appellate courts in the state of Colorado: the Court of Appeals, which is the first court to hear appeals from the district courts, and the Colorado Supreme Court.
 Decisions made by the Court of Appeals may only be overturned by the Colorado Supreme Court, which is the highest appellate court in the Colorado court system.
-The Supreme Court also oversees most administrative matters concerning Colorado courts.